Browser does not support script.

 If you need to use a computer on campus, we have a tool that can help you find an available machine or use the PC Availability tile in Beacon our Digital Coach app.

 See how many PCs we have at each location, and which specific areas have computers available to use.
 Please note that these numbers are currently reduced due to COVID 19 social distancing guidance.

-You can borrow a laptop from our self-service LapSafe cabinets, these are situated next to the Student Hub in the Science Centre and also in Ashley2.
+You can borrow a laptop from our self-service LapSafe cabinets, these are situated in the Science Centre, Catalyst Building, Blackheath Lane and London.
 The LapSafe devices are all full Windows 10 laptops, with the usual Microsoft Office applications like Word and Excel as well as a number of web browsers, and can be borrowed for up to 24 hours.